salot18/youtube-audio-downloader/README.md

 [comment]: <> (youtube-audio-downloader is an app that converts youtube videos to audio files.)

-The main reason I started this project is because I wanted to download a lot of music fast.
-So, that's what this app does, youtube-audio-downloader downloads a lot of music fast.
+The main reason I started this project is because I wanted some Spotify playlist to my phone, so I can listen to when I'm driving without spending data.
+Of course I don't have
+Spotify premium (because I'm broke), so I had to download all the music.
+So, that's what this app does, youtube-audio-downloader downloads will help you download a lot of music fast.

 ## How to use
 1. Clone the repository or Download ZIP